algosup/2023-2024-project-5-flutter-team-6/documents/functional/functional_specifications.md

 <img alt="TO DO" src="../images/functional/ui/.png" width="24%">

+The privacy policy, the general terms of use and the license are accessible via the account page.
+They are necessary for the rights of the app.

 When the message is closed, the user will be redirected to the connection page.

 ### Company interface